Why Landlords Should Report Rent Payments to Credit Bureaus

 Reporting rent payments helps Landlords and Property Managers attract conscientious Tenants.
 These Tenants see it as a welcome way to boost their credit score.
 When Landlords offer rent reporting to incoming new renters, the most trustworthy and reliable Tenants are more likely to apply.

-Do Tenant Screening, Landlord Credit Checks and Recordkeeping
+Tenant Screening, Landlord Credit Checks and Recordkeeping

 Landlords using the FrontLobby platform to report rent can also conduct Tenant screening, including pulling Credit Reports, with data from Equifax and Landlord Credit Bureau.
+You can create a free account with FrontLobby here.

 Landlords can also keep organized records of Tenants’ rent payment habits.
 FrontLobby’s Recordkeeping tool saves Landlords and Property Managers time, enabling them to focus on activities that are more productive than managing rent payments.